sus-tainer/sus-tainer.github.io/index.md

 The goal of Milestone 1 was to create a work flow for the app to identify its main features to solve the problem of user accountability and container retention rate.
 We focused on creating a mockup of the app's UI.

-Milestone 1 was managed using [Sus-tainer GitHub Project Board M1](https://github.com/bowfolios/bowfolios/projects/1):
+Milestone 1 was managed using [Sustainer GitHub Project Board M1](https://github.com/orgs/sus-tainer/projects/1):

 <img src="doc/M1.png" alt="">